About Maghull Town Council

 About Parish and Town Councils

 Parish Councils are the most local form of elected government.
-They are allowed to raise money through a compulsory 'precept' which forms part of the Council Tax and is collected on their behalf by principle authorities.
+They are allowed to raise money through a compulsory 'precept' which forms part of the Council Tax and is collected on their behalf by principal authorities.
 Parishes can set their precept at the level of their choice.
-They can also obtain grants for specific projects from their principle authority, Government Departments, and charitable foundations.
+They can also obtain grants for specific projects from their principal authority, Government Departments, and charitable foundations.

 Powers of Parish Councils

 Parishes set a level for the Parish tax (known as the 'Precept') which is to be charged each year.
 The Precept is collected on behalf of the Parish by the District Council.
-The precept for Maghull Town council is £88.85 a year.
+The precept for Maghull Town council is £98.23 a year for a band D property.

 Parish Council procedures